syncfusion-content/ej2-diagrams-docs/ej2-javascript/diagram/js/automatic-layout.md

 A mind map is a diagram that displays the nodes as a spider diagram organizes information around a central concept.
 To create mind map, the [`type`](../api/diagram/layout) of layout should be set as `MindMap`.

-The following code example illustrates how to create an organizational chart.

->Note: If you want to use mind map layout in diagram, you need to inject MindMap in the diagram.

-{% tabs %}
-{% highlight js tabtitle="index.js" %}
-{% include code-snippet/diagram/AutomaticLayout-cs8/index.js %}
-{% endhighlight %}
-{% highlight html tabtitle="index.html" %}
-{% include code-snippet/diagram/AutomaticLayout-cs8/index.html %}
-{% endhighlight %}
-{% endtabs %}

-{% previewsample "page.domainurl/code-snippet/diagram/AutomaticLayout-cs8" %}

 ## Tree Orientation in layout

 An [`Orientation`](../api/diagram/orientation) of a `MindMapTreeLayout` is used to arrange the tree layout according to a specific direction.
 By default, the orientation is set to Horizontal.
 The following table outlines the various orientation types available: